derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/TsReference/Index.rst

          Boolean

    :Description:
-         If set to true, expired registrations will be deleted.
+         If set to true, expired registrations will be deleted by the action in the backend module.
 If this setting is set to false, expired registrations will just be set to **hidden**

+         Note, this setting has no effect for the `cleanup` CLI command.

    :Default:
          0 (false)